itf/6s092/courses/IAP19/PS/PS09/content.md

 <question pythoncode>
 csq_interface = 'ace'
-csq_prompt = "Write a function called `secondName` that takes an input of a `LinkedList` and returns the second person's name in the (remember we are reading from left to right)."
+csq_prompt = "Write a function called `secondName` that takes an input of a `LinkedList` and returns the second person's name in the (remember we are reading from left to right).
+Assume that our list will always have at least two people in it."

 ## Define solution that will be printed to student.
 csq_soln = """